FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 ###

-Multiple allowed: \"repository\" is required, and \"readme\"-type is highly recommended.
+Multiple allowed   * \"repository\" is required, and \"readme\"-type is highly recommended.

 A Uniform Resource Locator for the package\'s website, bug tracker, source repository, zip download link, readme file, or documentation (as specified by the \"type\" attribute \-- see below).

 When specifying the \"readme\" type, a direct link to a rendered version of the README should be provided.
-For example, on GitHub, this is a \"blob\"-type link such as \"<https://github.com/FreeCAD/FreeCAD-addons/blob/master/README.md>\", or on a GitLab instance, \"<https://gitlab.com/opensimproject/cfdof/-/blob/master/README.md>\" (note the slightly different URL format between the two).
+For example, on GitHub, this is a \"blob\"-type link such as \"<https   *//github.com/FreeCAD/FreeCAD-addons/blob/master/README.md>\", or on a GitLab instance, \"<https   *//gitlab.com/opensimproject/cfdof/-/blob/master/README.md>\" (note the slightly different URL format between the two).

 It is a good idea to include  tags pointing users to your package\'s online resources.
 The website is commonly a wiki page on wiki.freecad.org where users can find and update information about the package, for example.
 The Addon Manager lists these URLs and provides clickable links to them in the package description.

 #### Attributes

--   type=\"TYPE\" (required): The type should be one of the following identifiers \-- \"website\", \"bugtracker\", \"repository\", \"readme\", or \"documentation\".
+-   type=\"TYPE\" (required)   * The type should be one of the following identifiers \-- \"website\", \"bugtracker\", \"repository\", \"readme\", or \"documentation\".
--   branch=\"BRANCH\" (required for type=\"repository\"): The name of the branch to check out to obtain this package.
+-   branch=\"BRANCH\" (required for type=\"repository\")   * The name of the branch to check out to obtain this package.
 Typically the name of your main development branch.
 May also specify any other type of git reference, e.g. a tag or specific commit.

 ###